Gait analysis emerging security tool: G2E Asia panel

 The crisis has meant not only that many casinos in the Asia-Pacific region have been closed for lengthy periods this year, but also that when they have reopened, customers are typically required to wear face masks, creating challenges for respective casino managements in terms of being sure who is actually on their gaming floor.

-G2E Asia Online Conference panellist Chris Chan, head of cyber security research at UDomain, a specialist in data and digital security, mentioned during Wednesday’s session, that “gait analysis”, also known as “gait recognition”, was one developing area of digital technology.
+G2E Asia Online Conference panellist Chris Chan, head of cyber security research at UDomain, a specialist in data and digital security, mentioned during Wednesday’s session, that “gait analysis”, also known as “gait recognition”, was an element in digital security.
+The technology has been around for some time, but is now being refined, according to reports.

 The Associated Press news agency has reported that the authorities in China are already using gait recognition software – that uses people’s body shapes and how they walk – to identify them, even when their faces are hidden from cameras.